 On July 6, 2011, we entered into an early termination agreement for our distribution rights of Endologix's aortic endovascular products in Europe.
-Under the terms of the agreement, we will receive \$1.3 million in exchange for the early termination of our distribution agreement on August 31, 2011, certain customer contracts, our provision of sales and marketing services, and most of our remaining inventory.
+Under the terms of the agreement, we received \$1.3 million in exchange for the early termination of our distribution agreement on August 31, 2011, certain customer contracts, our provision of sales and marketing services, and most of our remaining inventory.
 Previously, we held distribution rights in certain European countries for Endologix's Powerlink System, and related products, through June 30, 2013.
-This transaction will be accounted for during the three months ending September 30, 2011 and we expect it to result in a gain.
+We recognized a gain of \$0.7 million upon the termination of the distribution agreement during the three months ended September 30, 2011.